rojan-1324/librarymanagement/README.md

-ibrary Management System in C
+Library Management System in C
 A basic command-line Library Management System written in C, using file handling to manage book records.
 This system allows users to:

 Add new books